MaksymilianCzadowski/MaksymilianCzadowski/README.md

 ### Hi there, I'm Maksysmilian Czadowski 👋

-- I’m currently learning Js, C , C++ and C#
+- I’m currently learning Js, C and C++
-- Fun fact: don't tell me about GO pls
+- Fun fact: GO is not that bad :)

 ### Skills